quadram-institute-bioscience/biomcmc-lib/README.md

   This means that more compact representations are allowed, leading to smaller files.
 This also allow for some optimisations when reading large files.
   1. The taxon names can come first, in a `TRANSLATE` table; the individual trees then just point to the IDs in this table.
-BTW, technically each tree in a nexus file is represented in newick format.
+BTW, technically each tree in a nexus file is represented in newick format (so "newick file" is a synecdoche).
   2. If the same topology is observed, then some programs (e.g. MrBayes, guenomu) just output the distinct topologies, with their equivalent *frequencies* as nexus comments.
 The trees are ordered, with the most frequent trees at the top.
      The individual branch length information is lost, however, as just the mean values are reported.
+Unless explicitly flagged by the calling program, our nexus tree reading functions will also store only mean branch lengths for equal topologies.
   3. Since nexus files may represent MCMC samples, you can do "thinning", i.e. you may subsample by skipping consecutive trees, and also by skipping the first ones (from the "burnin" period).
+This leads to faster reading of nexus files and some potential checking, as convergence tests in MCMC analyses.
   4. Two topologies can be equal at the unrooted level but not at the rooted (i.e. the only difference is the root location).
 Please pay attention to this information, as this should be solved by the calling program.
 * The so-called "newick files", however, can have trees from different leaf sets.
 That is, trees in the same file are not